Hemant-60/Django-User-Authentication/README.md

 # Django-User-Authentication
-A getting started template fro user authentication in django
+A getting started template for user authentication in django
+<p> Boiler plate code with required html templates for user login, registration and a custom template for the logged out page.</p>